Moises13r/Countercurrent-SI-data/README.md

 # Countercurrent-SI-data

-Here is documented all numerical results obtained with two-dimenssional numerical simulations and the semi-analytical model
+Here is documented all numerical results obtained with two-dimensional numerical simulations and the semi-analytical model

 File Name  ===== Description of data contained in it